How Lunar New Year was inspired by the moon and a mythical beast

-"It means crossing the threshold," Chen said.
-"The symbolic gesture of crossing into a new beginning, that you made it through the year -- in a football analogy, you made it through that touchdown line."
+"It means crossing the threshold – the symbolic gesture of crossing into a new beginning, that you made it through the year," Chen said.
+"In a football analogy, you made it through that touchdown line."

 "People write their New Year's resolutions.
 They reset themselves.
-They put the past behind them, and then they look in a positive way, looking forward," Uy added.
+They put the past behind them, and then they look in a positive way looking forward," Uy said.

 By the power of the moon